 Our Bible study group read Prayer: Experiencing Awe and Intimacy with God by Tim Keller.
 We had studied prayer before, but this book helped us go even deeper.

-One key takeaway was the practice of meditative prayer—using Scripture as a foundation for daily prayer.
+One key takeaway was the practice of meditative prayer, using Scripture as a foundation for daily prayer.

-You can also use this routine while simply reading your Bible.
 Then I used these 5 actions as prayer prompts:

-• Underline key words that stood out.
+- Underline key words that stood out.

-• Look for attributes of God and praise Him for them.
+- Look for attributes of God and praise Him for them.

-• Identify promises and commands.
+- Identify promises and commands.
 Claim them for yourself.

-• Ask God why He led me to this verse today.
+- Ask God why He led me to this verse today.
 What lesson, comfort, or guidance was He giving?

-• Read the surrounding passages for deeper context.
+- Read the surrounding passages for deeper context.
 This helps if you are “stuck” on the meaning of the passage.

 You can also use this routine when simply reading your Bible.
 Committing to this practice rekindled excitement in my prayer life.
+There were days I missed, but over time, it became a habit- one that strengthened my relationship with God.

-Staying Committed to Prayer
+How to Stay Committed to Daily Prayer

 Prayer isn’t always easy.
 My journey has had ups and downs, but I’ve learned that a consistent prayer life is essential.